influxdata/flux/README.md

         // again yield this result to the client
         |> yield()

 The above examples give only a taste of what is possible with Flux.
-See the complete [documentation](http://docs.influxdata.com/flux/) for more complete examples and installation instructions.
+See the complete [documentation](https://v2.docs.influxdata.com/v2.0/query-data/get-started/) for more complete examples and instructions for how to use Flux with InfluxDB 2.0.